 A brand new Bosch router will cost your around R1350 if you buy online from guys like www.tools4wood.co.za.
 That's probably what you would pay to have 3 small doors made up for you, or to buy ready made doors.
 Investing in a router not only means that you can affordably revamp your kitchen by fitting new decorative doors, but can do so many other projects as well.

 In this article I show you how you can make your own decorative kitchen cupboard - or other - doors easily and quickly using a Bosch POF 1200 AE router, Pro Tech plunge router bit* and 16mm MDF that you can buy at your local Builders.

 *While I use Tork Craft routing bits for general timber projects, when you are routing MDF these bits soon blunt, as MDF is a dense and hard board product.
 If you are going to be making quite a few cabinet doors it's worthwhile spending a bit more and buying a router bit that won't blunt after a couple of doors.
 Pro-Tech bits are quality bits known and used by cabinetmakers for almost 30 years.
-You should find Pro-Tech bits at your local Builders store, or visit their website.
+You should find Pro-Tech bits at your local Builders store.